stiles/swarm-saver/README.md

 - The script paginates using the API page size and sleeps briefly between requests
 - If you get 401 errors check `FOURSQUARE_TOKEN`
 - Check-ins without coordinates do not appear in the GeoJSON output

+## Environment variables

+- Environment variables are loaded from the process and an optional `.env` file via `python-dotenv`
+- Example file is provided as `.env.example`

 ## Development